Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 ## TechnoTypes

-### Mind Control Enhancement
+### Mind Control enhancement

 ![image](_static/images/mindcontrol-max-range-01.gif)
-*Mind Control Range Limit shows in [Fantasy ADVENTURE](https://www.moddb.com/mods/fantasy-adventure)*
+*Mind Control Range Limit used in [Fantasy ADVENTURE](https://www.moddb.com/mods/fantasy-adventure)*
 ![image](_static/images/mindcontrol-multiple-01.gif)
-*Multiple Mind Control auto releases the first victim in [Fantasy ADVENTURE](https://www.moddb.com/mods/fantasy-adventure)*
+*Multiple Mind Control unit auto-releases the first victim in [Fantasy ADVENTURE](https://www.moddb.com/mods/fantasy-adventure)*

 - Mind controllers now can have the upper limit of the control distance.
 Tag values greater than 0 will activate this feature.
 - Mind controllers with multiple controlling slots can now release the first controlled unit when they have reached the control limit and are ordered to control a new target.